Ultras: Serbia

 Red Star Belgrade have one of the most dedicated ultras groups in Europe, Delije is a collective name for supporters of various groups that are a part of the Red Star Belgrade multi-sport club.

 They attend every match, and usually do choreographies and shout chants, with many subgroups present on the stadium as well.

 FK Partizan, have an ultras group of their own named Grobari (Gravediggers).They generally support all clubs within the Partizan multi-sports club, and mostly wear black and white symbols, which are the club's colors.

 Denmark

-FC Copenhagen (Sektion 12) and Brøndby IF (Sydsiden) have some of the most renowned ultras groups on the continent, and the derby between the two is also one of the fiercest in Europe.
+FC Copenhagen (Sektion 12) and Brøndby IF (Sydsiden) have notable ultras, and their derby is considered to be one of the most notable in Europe.

 AaB's ultras group caused a 14-minute delay in the 2020 Danish Cup final for a failure to adhere to COVID-19 social distancing rules.
 The group was ultimately ejected from the stadium and the game resumed, which was won by Sønderjyske.